Netflix/fast_jsonapi/README.md

 ```

 ### Updating Project information
 You can update the project information of the gem by updating the [Rakefile](Rakefile).
-Then you need to generate a new gemspec
+Then you need to generate a new gemspec:

 ```bash
 rake gemspec